The Arthur Terry School

 The Arthur Terry School is a secondary school and sixth form with academy status in the Four Oaks area of Sutton Coldfield, England.
 It is Ofsted Good and was an Arts College before the Specialist Schools initiative was made defunct.
-The school's headteacher is Samantha Kibble.
+The school's headteacher is Jo Fairclough.
 It is part of the Arthur Terry Learning Partnership.

 Admissions

 It is situated south of the Butlers Lane railway station, between Four Oaks and Mere Green.
 It is north of the B4151, which is between the A454 and A5127.
 This school focuses on performing arts.

 History

 Bi-lateral school

 The school was built in 1963 (opening on 10 September) and was named after Arthur Terry, who was the Mayor of Sutton Coldfield from 1934 to 1935.
 It was sometimes known as the Arthur Terry Grammar/High School, with around 950 boys and girls.
-Boys were required to wear bow ties, with a light shade of bronze; this was the idea of the head master, Mr Dennis Lindley.
+Boys were required to wear bow ties, with a light shade of bronze; this was the idea of the head master, Dennis Lindley.
 The uniform was initially popular.
 Knitted nylon conventional ties were equally allowed, and eventually replaced the bow tie due to their greater popularity with wearers.

 It was run by Warwickshire Education Committee, specifically the excepted district of the Borough of Sutton Coldfield.
 It was a bilateral school with a grammar stream, similar to a grammar school.
 From April 1974 it was administered by Birmingham City Council.